moj-analytical-services/splink/docs/topic_guides/performance/optimising_duckdb.md

 - 3 blocking rules
 - 2 salting partitions per blocking rule

-We therefore have paralleism of $9 \times 3 \times 2 = 54$, which is less than the 64 hyperthreads, and therefore we won't quite achieve full parallelism.
+We therefore have paralleism of $9 \times 3 \times 2 = 54$, which is less than the 64 threads, and therefore we won't quite achieve full parallelism.

 ### Generalisation